apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 15th, 2023: Apache Jackrabbit Oak 1.52.0 released
+Apache Jackrabbit Oak 1.50.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### May 10th, 2023: Apache Jackrabbit Oak 1.8.x deprecated
 The Apache Jackrabbit Team has decided to drop support and deprecate the 1.8 branch of Apache Jackrabbit Oak.
 Branch, tags and releases will still be